 - When writing down your work history, focus on aspects of each job that relate to the job you are applying for.
 Emphasize duties or accomplishments.

-- Where appropriate, list all of the computers, software, equipment, and tools you are able to use.
+- Where appropriate, list all of the computer operating systems, software, equipment, and tools you are able to use.

 - If asked which position you are applying for, be specific and list each one by name.
 Don't just write "anything."